State Guide 12 min read

 2. Pre-cool the facility during night off-peak hours

-3. Stagger UPS battery charging cycles
+3. Stagger UPS battery charging cycles to night hours

 Demand Charge Strategies